Ali-Azmoud/flutter_xlider/README.md

 1. `distanceFromTrackBar`: The distance between slider and hatch mark
 2. `density`: The amount of lines per percent.
 1 is default. any number less or more than 1 will decrease and increase lines respectively
 3. `labels`: If you want to display some label or text at certain percent in your hatch mark, you can use `labels`
-4. `labelTextStyle`: The style of the label text
-5. `smallLine`: The widget of small lines in hatch mark
+4. `smallLine`: The widget of small lines in hatch mark
-6. `bigLine`: The widget of big lines in hatch mark
+5. `bigLine`: The widget of big lines in hatch mark
-7. `labelBox`: The widget of label box
+6. `labelBox`: The widget of label box

 Here is an example: